Facebook Privacy Settings: Like Signs on Your Door!

 That’s why in this exciting time in human history, you need to think about your life as a valuable gift.
 You should think about that before every story you post.

 One easy way to make sure your life is shared only with those who like or love you is to use your social media privacy settings.

 Like most people, you probably have a Facebook page.
 You probably know how to post, edit posts, change your profile picture and message friends.

 But do you know how to block strangers from looking you up on Facebook?
 If someone has started insulting you online, do you know how to block that person from posting on your page?

 You can even block that person from sending you a private message or looking up your email address.

-Another smart setting is to only accept friend requests from friends of friends.
+Another smart setting to protect yourself from dangers online is to only accept friend requests from friends of friends.
 This helps limit who sees your profile.